 The Hostage Princes: Surrender of Abdul Khaliq and Muiz-ud-din to Lord Cornwallis

-Tipu Sultan was defeated in the 3rd Anglo-Mysore war (1790-1792) by the British East India Company and its two allies, the Nizam of Hyderabad and the Marathas.
-On 24th February, 1792, Tipu Sultan was forced to accept the terms of a treaty of peace dictated by the Governor-General Charles Marquess Cornwallis.
-These terms included:
+Tipu Sultan suffered defeat in the 3rd Anglo-Mysore war (1790-1792) at the hands of the British East India Company and its two allies, the Nizam of Hyderabad and the Marathas.
+As a result, he was forced to negotiate terms of peace.

 3. All prisoners of the four powers, from the time of Hyder Ali, to be unequivocally restored.